All The Things you Probably Won't be Told about The Yorkshire Terrier!

 Because of the difference in ph balance between dogs and humans, using a good quality dog shampoo is a better idea than human shampoo.

-When you give your Yorkie a bath be sure to thoroughly rinse all the excess out after shampooing and conditioning - not doing so can mean irritation to your Yorkie's skin.
+When you give your pup a bath be sure to thoroughly rinse all the excess out after shampooing and conditioning - not doing so can mean irritation to your pup's skin.

 Gently brush the hair out as it dries.